How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 Cutting the bezel back is generally avoided by professional jewelers as it can scratch the precious stone during the process.
 While diamonds are very hard, they are not completely scratch-proof.
 However, if the ring is yours, and the metal band is not important, you can hammer the stones out of the bezel setting.

 This involves cutting a portion of the bezel setting first.
-A jeweler will use jewelry pliers, peel back the bezel setting.
+A jeweler will use jewelry pliers, and peel back the bezel setting.
 Sometimes, the jeweler finds a peg or something with a similar circumference to the set diamond to use with the hammer to knock it out of the setting.

 Remove A Diamond From A Channel Setting

-A channel setting is the most complicated setting on a rings, and cannot be bend.
-The precious stones are pressed between metal, set in a row for the lowest profile.
+A channel setting is the most complicated setting on rings, and cannot be bent.
+The precious stones are pressed between metal, and set in a row for the lowest profile.
 Chemically removing diamonds is sometimes an option but only if you are willing to ruin the soft metal.
-We generally recommend seeking professional expertise if you want to chemically remove diamonds.

 Removing diamonds from a channel setting requires a special tool called a separating disc.
 This is basically a very small, motorized grinder.
 Using a jewelers magnifying glass, the individual carves an indent between the gems in the direction of the band and if possible in between the channels.
 The jeweler, being careful, carves the soft metal away from the set diamond.

 An experienced jeweler will grind away from the direction of the diamond and into the center of the indent made.
-This is to prevent any portion scratching of the precious stones itself.
+This is to prevent any portion scratching of the precious stones themselves.
 Once the setting has been ground away, pliers should help loosen the stones out.

 Tiny stones are often used in a channel setting.
 You may find that the stones in this setting are damaged in the removal.
 If this occurs, it is unlikely you can keep its original shape.
 But you may still be able to save the diamond by reshaping it.
-Be sure to ask a jewelry professional on your options.
+Be sure to ask a jewelry professional about your options.

 Whether a family heirloom or a future engagement ring, there are many reasons why someone would consider removing diamonds from its original band.